nikolalsvk/blog/content/blog/deploying-and-configuring-lightouse-ci-server/index.md

 ![Lighthouse CI server first result](./lighthouse-ci-first-result.png)

-Awesome, we have our LHCI server running, and GitHub Actions reporting on each push to the server our Lighthouse score.
+Awesome, we have our LHCI server running and GitHub Actions reporting on each push to the server our Lighthouse score.
 Congrats if you were following and got your first result!

 What next?
 I have a bonus step for you!

 ## BONUS: Post a GitHub Commit Status Check

-We can have LHCI post a status check to our commits as LHCI finishes with running.
+We can have LHCI post a status check to our commits as LHCI finishes running.
 That's a great way to see how the Lighthouse run went without going into the GitHub Action or opening the LHCI server.Here's an example:

 ![Lighthouse status check](./lighthouse-status-check.png)